Government Funeral Assistance Canada: All Programs Explained

 Government Funeral Assistance in Canada

-Federal Government Funeral Assistance Programs in Canada
+Federal Assistance Programs that can Assist with Funeral Costs in Canada

 Federal Government Funeral Assistance Programs

-Several federal programs offer financial assistance to help offset funeral costs for eligible Canadian residents.
+The following federal programs offer financial assistance to help offset funeral costs for eligible Canadian residents.

 Canada Pension Plan Death Benefit